| Craig Billington

 Assistant General Manager

-Craig Billington recently finished his 12th year with the Avalanche’s front office and his first as Assistant General Manager.
+Craig Billington is in his 13th year with the Avalanche’s front office and his second as Assistant General Manager.

 The former netminder enjoyed a 15-year playing career in the NHL, compiling a 110-149-31 record in 332 appearances.
 He spent three years with the Avalanche from 1996-97 to 1998-99, where he still ranks fourth in franchise history in career goals-against average (2.61) and fifth in save percentage (.910).